milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Every single person is different, and no one is going to like every ad they see.
 If an ad isn’t relevant to you or you don’t think it belongs on Snapchat, you can always let us know by tapping ⋮ , then tapping ⓘ to report the ad to us!

 We want to show you ads that are relevant to you and your interests — but we don’t want to serve ads that are so custom-tailored that they’re invasive or uncomfortable.
 It’s a difficult balance and we may not always get it right, so we’re always counting on Snapchatters for their feedback.
 Share your experience with us, if you have a moment!

 Spectacles

 Spectacles are sunglasses that capture your world, the way you see it.
 Just press the button to save the moment, in the moment — without having a phone get in the way.
 We specifically made Spectacles sunglasses because they’re meant to be used when you’re out in the world — whether you’re on an adventure or just going about your day.

-Whenever you take a photo or video with Spectacles, LEDs will light up to let your friends know that you’re recording.
+Whenever you take a photo or video with Spectacles, LEDs will light up to let your friends know that you’re taking a Snap or recording a video.

 Our Community Guidelines have always asked Snapchatters to be thoughtful and respect people’s privacy — and that same philosophy applies to Spectacles, down to their design!

+We are constantly innovating Spectacles — different generations have their own unique and exciting features.
+The new Spectacles overlay immersive Lenses on the world around you and incorporate some of the Scan features described below.

 Learn About Spectacles

 Your Snapchat Account

 You can view and edit most of your key account information and privacy settings right inside of Snapchat.
 But if you’re curious about something that’s not in our apps, you can visit accounts.snapchat.com, click ‘My Data,’ and then click ‘Submit Request.’
 We’ll gather your account information and let you know when it’s ready for you to download.
 If you ever want to leave Snapchat for good, you can close your account on accounts.snapchat.com too.

 How to Change Your Privacy Settings